Technology leaders need more than tech skills.

 To understand why let’s look at some of the tasks an industrial IoT project manager has to tackle:

 Due to the complexity and scope of most technological projects, they usually require both IT and OT departments to work together.
-It takes a leader with problem-solving skills, negotiation skills, and collaboration to achieve this successfully.
+It takes a leader with problem-solving, negotiation, and collaboration skills to achieve this successfully.

-The way people operate, think, analyze, make decisions, etc. is going to change.
-It takes a smart leader to guide the project team to a solution that will work for everyone.
+The way people operate, think, analyze, make decisions, etc., is going to change.
+It takes an intelligent leader to guide the project team to a solution that will work for everyone.
 Then it takes a charismatic leader to convince the organization to adopt it.
 Projects such as IloT will inevitably bring change to organizations, and your team should be able to make that transition with smart guidance.